NathanKr/core-web-vitals-cls-playground/README.md

 And click on the menu for different use cases

-The pages with final solution for CLS are the last four

 <h3>Production</h3>

-push and take the <a href='https://core-web-vitals-cls-playground.vercel.app'>vercel url</a> and put in <a href='https://pagespeed.web.dev/'>page speed insight</a> per page and check for CLS --> should be 0 and LCP which is ~ 2 sec for the next.js Image solution and img html element
+<p>Push and take the <a href='https://core-web-vitals-cls-playground.vercel.app'>vercel url</a> and put in <a href='https://pagespeed.web.dev/'>page speed insight</a> per page and check the solution .
+CLS should be 0 </p>
+<p>Check for interesting results regarding LCP below in 'Points of Interests'

 <h2>Leading questions</h2>